umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Prepping-Frontend/index.md

 # Preparing your frontend

-In order for Umbraco Forms to work correctly, Umbraco Forms need you to include some client dependencies.
+In order for Umbraco Forms to work correctly, you need to include some client dependencies.

 With latest version of Umbraco Forms, we provide a method that will output the script tags containing the dependencies.
 Dne with this razor method: